 At the start or the emergency, we distributed food, drinking water, hygiene kits and trained the affected families on how to prevent water-borne diseases.

-As relief and recovery efforts commenced, Relief International has continued to provide critical services including rehabilitation of existing communal water pumps, installation of new pumps, and fixing of water filtration plants and kits to provide safe drinking water, distribution of hygiene and dignity kits, re-establishing livelihood activities through cash transfers and training affected households to avoid waterborne diseases.
+As relief and recovery efforts commenced, Relief International has continued to provide critical services including installing new communal water pump to provide safe drinking water, distributing of hygiene and dignity kits, re-establishing livelihood activities through cash transfers, training affected households to avoid waterborne diseases, and providing mental health services for people affected by trauma caused by the emergency.

 RI staff member speaking with a local resident.